 You may need a hit-and-run accident attorney if you or a loved one suffered serious or catastrophic injuries in the crash.
 A catastrophic injury is one that will affect you for a long time or permanently, such as the loss of a bodily function or brain damage.
 A lawyer can help you demand maximum compensation for a life-changing injury.
 Even a mild to moderate injury may entitle you to financial compensation for medical bills and other losses.
 Injuries that are often connected to hit-and-run accidents in Lakewood include:

 One of the reasons why hit-and-run accidents are so devastating is that the injured victim does not receive medical care immediately.
 Rather than stopping at the scene and calling for help or an ambulance, the at-fault driver flees and leaves the victim unattended.
 This can exacerbate injuries and result in wrongful death.
-Our attorneys at Fang Law Firm can help you bring a claim regardless of the nature of your injury.
+Our attorneys at Fang Accident Lawyers can help you bring a claim regardless of the nature of your injury.
 We can also help with a hit-and-run wrongful death case in Lakewood.

 You don’t have to handle the legal process on your own after getting injured in a hit-and-run accident.
-Our Lakewood hit-and-run accident lawyers at Fang Law Firm can help you understand your rights and pick up the pieces after a harmful vehicle collision.
+Our Lakewood hit-and-run accident lawyers at Fang Accident Lawyers can help you understand your rights and pick up the pieces after a harmful vehicle collision.
 If you were injured or a loved one was killed in a recent hit-and-run crash, please contact us at (720) 379-6363 to request a free case consultation.
 Our attorneys work on a contingency fee basis and are passionate about helping injury victims recover compensation for their serious injuries.